-It’s funny how a few similar ingredients can combine for completely different eating experiences.
+Funny how a few similar ingredients can combine for completely different eating experiences.
 Grilled steak and fresh pineapple paired for gourmet street tacos in my last post but now here they star in a stellar Spring salad.
-I love dinner salads.
-And chicken is the probably more common protein choice to top them.
-And since common can become boring I decided on grilled steak for this salad.
+I love dinner salads that include protein.
+Chicken is the probably more common protein choice to top a hearty salad.
+But since common can become boring I decided to top my salad with grilled steak instead.

 But not just any grilled steak.
-My top sirloin steaks are marinated in a vinaigrette made with fresh pineapple juice and a whole bunch of other yummy flavorings that seem to fuse Asian and French flavors together.
+In this case top sirloin steaks are marinated in a vinaigrette made with fresh pineapple juice and a whole bunch of other yummy flavorings that seem to fuse Asian and French flavors together.
 Ginger, soy sauce and Dijon mustard?
-Yep it totally works!
+Yep it totally works.
 And the vinaigrette is both marinade used for grilling the steak, asparagus and red onion and dressing for the finished salad with butter lettuce and fresh pineapple.

 This salad is light and fresh for Spring but hearty enough to pair with a pint of your favorite beer (if you’re into that sort of thing).
-That is MY kind of meal.
+This is my kind of meal.

 My number one tip for grilling steaks by the way is to own a digital meat thermometer and use it!
 If you like your steaks cooked medium, remove the steaks from the grill when their internal temperature reads 155 degrees.
 Allow them to rest for a few minutes before slicing and serving.